moviedo/ansible-role-nvm/README.md

 1. Fork the repo.
 1. Make your desired changes.
-1. Write your testz in the molecule/default/test/test_default.py file or add test in a different file if needed.
+1. Write your tests in the molecule/default/test/test_default.py file or add test in a different file if needed.
 1. Test said desired changes using [molecule](https://molecule.readthedocs.io/en/latest/).

     Molecule is used to test again different OS platforms(i.e. ubuntu, centos, etc).